JarnoVgr/restund-wire/README.md

 See [docs](docs) for more information.

 ## About this fork
 This is a fork of [Wire's restund](https://github.com/wireapp/restund), which in itself is a fork of [Creytiv Software's restund](http://www.creytiv.com/restund.html).
+[Additional modules](https://github.com/wireapp/wire-server/tree/develop/services/restund) have been included.

+## License
+restund and some modules have different licenses.
+For details please check `LICENSE.md`.